TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/TypoScript/TSconfig/Index.rst

 User TSconfig can be set for backend users and groups.
 Configuration set for backend groups is inherited by the user who is a member of those groups.
-The available options typically cover user settings like those found in the User Settings, various backend tweaks (lock user to IP, may user clear caches?, etc.) and backend module configuration.
+The available options typically cover user settings like those found in the :guilabel:`User Settings` module, various backend tweaks (lock user to IP, may user clear caches?, etc.) and backend module configuration.